geodeepak/Seismolive/Installation-on-Linux-via-Apt-Repository.md

 ```

 For newer Debian (starting with "jessie") and Ubuntu (starting with "trusty") releases, `python3-obspy` package will be available.
 Furthermore data and image files only needed to run ObsPy's test suites are contained in a separate package `python-obspy-dbg` which can be opted-out when installing with e.g. `aptitude install -R python-obspy`.

+### Notes on Raspbian

+Raspbian buster (and maybe other versions as well) has some packages specifically recompiled for ARM architecture it seems.
+This can cause dependency resolution issues, as seen in [#2530](https://github.com/obspy/obspy/issues/2530).
+Use `aptitude` and check alternative solutions offered for resolving these conflicts (downgrading custom Raspbian packages to canonical version numbers in this case).